Azure/azure-cli/.github/ISSUE_TEMPLATE/Bug_report.md

 **Errors:**
 <!--- If the issue is specific to a command, please provide the error message."--->
 ```
+Paste here the error message you have received.
+Make sure to remove all sensitive information,
+such as user name, password, credential, subscription ID, etc.

 The command failed with an unexpected error.
 Here is the traceback:
 {The rest of the error message}
 ```